Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Supplementary Information on Numerical Experiments and Control Experiments

 \subsubsection{Control Experiments for the \varMFA{} Scalability Analysis}

 The results in \cref{fig:scaling} in the main text do not account for the quality of \fullMFA{} and \varMFA{}.
 However, it is important to consider the optimization quality also for the investigation of scaling behavior because the improved scaling of \varMFA{} may be attributed to two key factors: First, the variational approach reduces the computational complexity of the algorithm, which is the desired effect we aim to measure.
-Second, there is typically a loss in quality as \varMFA{} approximate the conventional EM optimization of \fullMFA{}.
+Second, some loss in quality can typically be expected for \varMFA{} as it represents an approximation of the conventional EM optimization of MFA.

-Therefore, we conducted controls by repeating the experiments in \cref{sec:scalability} in the main text, now incorporating the different modeling qualities measured by the NLL on the test datasets.
-Concretely, we stopped the \fullMFA{} algorithm once it achieved the same NLL$_\mathrm{test}$ as the \varMFA{} algorithm upon convergence.
-In practice, however, the NLL$_\mathrm{test}$ values of the \fullMFA{} and the \varMFA{} algorithms are not expected to reach identical values.
+Therefore, we conducted controls by repeating the experiments in \cref{sec:scalability} in the main text, now incorporating the different optimization qualities as measured by the NLL on the test datasets.
+Concretely, we stopped the \fullMFA{} algorithm once it achieved the same NLL$_\mathrm{test}$ as was achieved after a full run of the \varMFA{} algorithm.

-To address this, we proceeded as follows: We trained the \fullMFA{} algorithm while monitoring the NLL$_\mathrm{test}$ during training.
+As we only evaluate NLL$_\mathrm{test}$ values after a full iteration, values for \fullMFA{} and \varMFA{} never match precisely, however.
+To address this, we proceeded as follows: We trained the \fullMFA{} algorithm while monitoring the NLL$_\mathrm{test}$ after each iteration during training.
 When the NLL$_\mathrm{test}$ of \fullMFA{} surpassed that of \varMFA{}, we stopped the algorithm.
-We then used the model parameters from the \emph{previous} iteration to ensure that the quality of \fullMFA{} was approximately the same as (but slightly worse than) the quality of \varMFA{}.
-The results of this procedure are denoted as \fullMFAminus{} in \cref{fig:scaling-same-quality}, i.e., \fullMFAminus{} shows the speed-up achievable if \fullMFA{} is only required to achieve the final optimization quality of \varMFA{}.
+We then used the model parameters from the \emph{previous} iteration of \fullMFA{} to ensure that the quality of \fullMFA{} was approximately the same as (but slightly worse than) the quality of \varMFA{}.
+The results of this procedure are denoted as \fullMFAminus{} in \cref{fig:scaling-same-quality}, i.e., \fullMFAminus{} shows the speed-up achievable if \fullMFA{} is only required to reach the final optimization quality of \varMFA{}.
 All other results shown in \cref{fig:scaling-same-quality} are taken from \cref{fig:scaling} in the main text.